Research

 The Corners for Conservation Program has seen success in it’s short year at Pfaltzgraff Farms.

-Tired of compaction issues and poor yield in your headlands and corners?
-The Corners for Conservation project can support in protecting your crops from invasive weeds and pests while improving soil health.
-See first hand how the program is working, and the benefits it’s showing on crops, insects, and weed control.
+Ed will discuss how the program can transform compaction issues and poor yield in your headlands and corners.
+The Corners for Conservation project can also support in protecting your crops from invasive weeds and pests while improving soil health.
+See first hand how the program is working at Pfaltzgraff Farms, and the benefits it’s showing on crops, insects, and weed control.

 If you come for anything, come for the food.
 Chef Pablo, Culinary Director of the Hispanic Restaurant Association, is world-renowned and prepared to combine products raised here at Pfaltzgraff Farms with other local ingredients to fill your belly and excite your taste buds.
 Your typical field day will have your typical catering, but not us.
 Learn how farms and ranches can work with restaurants and make local foods the ideal choice for the community, your health, and your enjoyment.